slidevjs/slidev/docs/builtin/components.md

 Slots:

 - `#default`: Rendered when the context matches
-- `#else`: Rendered when the context does not match
+- `#fallback`: Rendered when the context does not match

 ### `SlideCurrentNo`